ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.block_storage_is_short}} is integrated with the {{site.data.keyword.compliance_short}} to help you manage security and compliance for your organization.
 You can set up goals that check whether volumes are encrypted by using customer-managed keys.
 By using the {{site.data.keyword.compliance_short}} to validate the {{site.data.keyword.block_storage_is_short}} configurations in your account against a profile, you can identify potential issues as they arise.

-For more information about monitoring security and compliance for VPC, see [Monitoring security and compliance posture with VPC](/docs/security-compliance?topic=security-compliance-getting-started).
+For more information about monitoring security and compliance for VPC, see [Getting started with Security and Compliance Center](/docs/security-compliance?topic=security-compliance-getting-started).
 For more information about creating security and compliance goals, see [Defining rules](/docs/security-compliance?topic=security-compliance-rules-define&interface=ui) in the Security and Compliance documentation.

 ## Cancelling your {{site.data.keyword.block_storage_is_short}}
 {: #vpc-cancel-storage}